11.00am Holy Communion (all ages welcome)

 The Rectory, Old Hall Lane, Kirkby.
 L32 5TH

-To organise a wedding or a baptism at St Chad’s click the links to the right.
-You can read a little more about St Chad’s below or see the following information pages:
+To organise a wedding or a baptism at St Chad’s click the links in the menu, under information.
+You can read a little more about St Chad’s below or see the following information

 Children & Families

 Downloadable Information Sheets, Visitor Guides, etc.